benofbrown/darksouls/Bloodbourne_all_Trophies.md

 - Choose Saw Cleaver and Hunter's Blunderbuss
 - Grab the Torch and the Saw Spear, upgrade it a bit and kill Gascoigne **Father Gascoigne**
 - Convert the Red Brooch to get a blood gem. **Blood Gem Contact**
-- Talk to Gilbert and get the Flamesprayer
 - Go to Old Yharnam and get the Hunter's Torch
 - BSB, more upgrading **Blood-starved Beast**, **Chalice of Pthumeru**
 - Get kidnapped, more materials and Moon rune **Rune Contact**